 By Michael P. Sampson

-The president of a corporation, manager of a limited liability company, trustee of a family trust, or principal of another business entity receives a summons in a Florida divorce case.
-One spouse contends the other’s control, ownership of an interest in, or history of substantial business with the entity being sued requires its joinder as a party.
+The president of a corporation, manager of a limited liability company, trustee of a family trust, or principal of another business entity receives a summons in a Florida family law case.
+One spouse contends the other’s control, ownership of an interest in, or history of substantial business with the entity requires its joinder as a party.
 The suing spouse may contend joinder is necessary for the court to transfer or sell real property or other assets from the entity to the spouse.

 A spouse who sues a trust may contend the trust must be joined because the spouse claims a direct or equitable interest in the trust or may attack the other spouse’s creation or use of a trust or entity as an attempt to manipulate the distribution of property in the divorce.
 See, e.g., Schneider v.
 Schneider, 864 So.
 2d 1193, 1997 (Fla.
 4th DCA 2004) (improper for husband to place marital funds in an irrevocable trust as a “stratagem” to manipulate equitable distribution).
 The spouse may further contend that failing to join a trust and beneficiaries may invite later lawsuits and motions by them to intervene in proceedings or otherwise collaterally challenge decisions of the family court regarding trust assets.
 See Crescenze v.
 Bothe, 4 So.
 3d 31, 32 (Fla.
 2d DCA 2009).